Style: Melodic Rock

 Last Autumn's Dream have been knocking albums out almost every year since 2003 and this fifteenth studio release follows a sort of tradition in releasing soon before Christmas in Japan, hence the length of this one with four bonus tracks.
 The European release won't drop until 2019.

-When it does, it's highly recommended.
+When it does, it's recommended.
 I'm new to the band, but apparently the selection of tracks here are generally old and discarded ones revisited to see how they'd work out in the modern day.
 It turns out that they work out pretty damn well, especially given that they make for a lively album, rocking out on the front of the virtual stage inside our heads.
-Reading up on them online tells me that their last album was a much softer affair, almost into Eurovision pop territory according to 0DayRoxx.
+Reading up on them online tells me that their last album was a much softer affair, almost into Eurovision pop territory according to one blog.